 Lapad is actually one of my favorite areas in Dubrovnik, and is often more of a mix between locals and tourists.
 The Uvala Street is a popular place to walk, which has restaurants, shops, live music, and beaches.
 It is about a 20-minute walk outside the Old Town.

-Dubrovnik is the ideal location for taking multiple day trips to neighboring islands and countries.
+Dubrovnik is an ideal location for taking multiple day trips to neighboring islands and countries.
+Actually, I often tell people you could literally spend a week here just taking day trips.

 There are so many wonderful restaurants in Dubrovnik, but I wouldn’t suggest eating out for every meal.
 I would recommend buying some food at Konzum, DM, Tommy or Pemo for your stay, especially for breakfast (since they don’t do breakfast so much in Dubrovnik).